dglassbrenner1/my-posts-on-fraud-detection/1-commonly-used-models.md

 ---
-layout: default     # use your main layout
+layout: custom     # use your main layout
 title: 1.
 Commonly used supervised learning models         # page title
 nav_order: 2
 has_toc: true